SmithJohnTaylor/docker-connect-standalone/README.md

 4. see sample compose file

 ## How it works
-It psuedo code, it runs:
+In psuedo code, it runs:
 connect-standalone STANDALONE_.properties CONNECT_.properties

 ## Gotchas